benjaminmbrown/certified-ethereum-developer-program/documentation/day-2-notes.md

 ```
 * To call a contract you NEED: Contract address and ABI definition

+### Create the contract object & Upload to Ethereum

+   Before we upload, we need to create an object which has all of the details that blockchain interprets.

+`var addContract = eth.contract(compileCode["<std>:add"].info.abiDefinition)`

 ## Using Remix

    Good as a debugger for singular contracts and debugging.
 Not for enterprise development

 * Shows how Remix works behind the scene

 ## Truffle Framework